Congratulations! You’ve been admitted to Lafayette and will soon begin the journey of a lifetime.

 To help with your transition from high school to college, we’ve put together a step-by-step guide outlining what you should do this summer to set yourself up for a successful first year.

-Course selection – Spend this month preparing to select your first semester courses by learning about Lafayette’s curriculum (especially the common course of study and the FYS program), taking placement exams, and consulting with academic advisers.
+Course selection – Spend this month preparing to select your first semester courses preferences by learning about Lafayette’s curriculum (especially the common course of study and the FYS program), taking placement exams, and consulting with your class dean and academic departments .

 First-Year Housing Application and Dietary Information Form available in MyHousing on June 1 and due by July 1